isovalent/ebpf-docs/docs/linux/syscall/BPF_PROG_LOAD.md

 [:octicons-tag-24: v5.5](https://github.com/torvalds/linux/commit/ccfe29eb29c2edcea6552072ef00ff4117f53e83)

 This attribute specifies the [BTF](../../concepts/btf.md) type ID of kernel types the current program wishes to attach to.
-This ID refers the the ID within the `vmlinux` object, not the BTF object specified by `prog_btf_fd`.
+This ID refers the ID within the `vmlinux` object, not the BTF object specified by `prog_btf_fd`.
 This attribute can have different meaning depending on the program type.

 * For `BPF_PROG_TYPE_STRUCT_OPS` this attribute is the ID of the ops struct of which the user wants to replace a function pointer with an eBPF program.
 * For `BPF_PROG_TYPE_LSM` this attribute specifies the LSM hook point where we intend to attach it to.